david-a-parry/codingToGenomic/README.md

     ./CodingToGenomic -g ENSG00000155657  -c *20

 ...the above command retrieves the coordinate for the position 20 bp downstream of the transcript stop codon.

+Also added in version 0.3, cDNA coordinates can be searched instead of CDS coordinates by adding the -n/--noncoding switch:

+    ./CodingToGenomic -g ENSG00000155657  -c 100 -n

+The above command gets coordinate 100 of the cDNA for each transcript of ENSG00000155657.

 ## Credit